Cartopol/StS_PilotMod/CONTRIBUTING.md

     # Don't use a path with spaces in it!
     cd C:/code

-    # This will clone the repository into a new folder named "shapes" inside the directory you picked above
+    # This will clone the repository into a new folder named "pilot" inside the directory you picked above
-    git clone --origin upstream [[git origin repo url]] cd shapes
+    git clone --origin upstream [[git origin repo url]] cd pilot

     # Replace "your_username" with your GitHub username!
-    git remote add my_fork https://github.com/your_username/shapes.git
+    git remote add my_fork https://github.com/your_username/pilot.git

     # These are "aliases", helper commands that will make it easier to use GitHub Pull Requests
     git config --global alias.newfeature "!git checkout master && git pull && git checkout -b"